 I will share all kinds of filler plants, annuals, perennials, and everything I have around my house!

-You’ll notice that I use the word perennial and annual a lot throughout this post.
+You’ll notice that I use the word perennial and annual throughout this post.
 Let me explain what that means!

 What is a Perennial flower?

 A Perennial is a flower that comes back every year.
 You will only have to plant perennials once!
-They come back bigger and better as the root system establishes most of the time.
+They come back bigger and better as the root system usually establishes.

 What is an annual flower?